 Veggie egg muffins are extremely versatile so you can easily use up whichever vegetables you have in your fridge.
 I like to use them as a sneaky opportunity to get more greens into my toddler as greens can sometimes be a bit of a battle.

-I have used a dairy free pesto in this recipe, if you are looking for a dairy free pesto you may like to try my Kale, Basil & Walnut Pesto, or a standard shop bought pesto will work just as well.
-If you are following a strict paleo diet then using a dairy free pesto still allows these muffins to be consumed.
+I have used a dairy-free pesto in this recipe, if you are looking for a dairy-free or vegan pesto recipe you may like to try my Kale, Basil & Walnut Pesto, or a standard shop-bought pesto will work just as well.
+If you are following a strict paleo diet then using a dairy-free pesto still allows these muffins to be consumed.